EDIorg/ecocomDP/README.md

 ## Authors

-See also the list of contributors who participated in this project.
+Several people have participated in this project.
+View the list of current team members and contributors [here]().

 ## License